Search This Blog

 The winds were said to be even stronger than the morning and so was my anxiety to land at the target.
 I was rapidly becoming such a source of amusement to everyone.
 More than one person asked me as I was gearing up for this jump, “So Manjot, where are we planning to land this time?”

-I’m going to count my blessings- One, I exit so confidently.
+I’m going to count my blessings - One, I exit so confidently.
 I bet no one ‘clears the aircraft’ as well as I do.
 Two, I haven’t got hurt at all.
 I have landed upwind and on my feet every time.
 And three, most importantly, I’m having so much fun!
-Those five minutes in the air- my god!
+Those five minutes in the air - o words!
 It’s like being in a paradise all my own.
-So, three positives against one negative- that I can’t maneuver the canopy.
-It took me a month to figure out the car.
-All I need are five more jumps- I’ll figure this thing out as well.
-Amen
+So, three positives against one negative - that I can’t maneuver the canopy.
+It took me a month to figure out the right relationship with my car.
+Give me five more jumps, I'll figure this canopy out.

 Google Analytics